 iv.
 “Here, then, is the true way of looking for help from Jehovah.
 It is that of dependence, obedience, and response to correction.”
 (Morgan)

 b.
-So our eyes look to the LORD our God: The sense is that the Psalmist waited to mention God by name, so as to build a sense of anticipation.
+So our eyes look to the LORD our God: The psalmist waited to mention God by name, so as to build a sense of anticipation.
 The looking is fully described before the One looked to is named.

 i.
 “The psalmist creates a suspense by drawing out the use of the divine name.”
 (VanGemeren)

 c.
-Until He has mercy on us: This is how long the Psalmist will focus his attention towards the LORD.
+Until He has mercy on us: This is how long the psalmist will focus his attention toward the LORD.
 He does not demand an immediate answer, but will persevere patiently until the LORD extends His mercy.